-The productivity gains that launched the Green Revolution were based on a novel research paradigm from the Midwest of the United States, for which Norman Borlaug in 1970 received the Nobel Peace Prize for his contributions to global food supply.
+The productivity gains that had launched the Green Revolution were based on a novel research paradigm from the Midwest of the United States.
 The paradigm involved a wholesale rejection of traditional agriculture’s reliance on animal traction, human labour, and crop biodiversity.
-These inputs were replaced with artificial fertilizers, chemical pesticides, machinery and crop varieties selected to perform well in a highly modified field environment.
+These inputs were replaced with artificial fertilizers, chemical pesticides, machinery, and crop varieties selected to perform well in a highly modified field environment.
 Instead of working with nature, as farmers had for millennia, the Green Revolution technologies invited farmers to remake their fields into a radically different landscape where a single variety of a single plant could thrive.
-This produced a dramatic bump in harvested grain, and was appealing to scientists, governments and farmers alike.
-If Dorothy from the Wizard of Oz had been involved, she might have said of the outcome, “We're not in Kansas anymore.”
+Monocultures produced a dramatic bump in harvested grain, and were appealing to scientists, governments and farmers alike.
+If Dorothy from the Wizard of Oz had been involved, she might have said of the new landscapes, “We're not in Kansas anymore.”

-By the mid 1970s, problems began to emerge with trying to remake diverse developing country landscapes into versions of Kansas and Iowa.
+By the early 1970s, problems began to emerge with trying to remake diverse developing country landscapes into versions of Kansas and Iowa.
 The cost of the package of technologies, and who was able to make use of it, was one problem but environmental harm from chemicals and impacts on the overall biological diversity of farming systems had also become apparent.
-Founders of the Green Revolution such as the Rockefeller Foundation responded by broadening the base of science involved to include agricultural economists, sociologists and people trained in the emerging field of ecology to work alongside the plant breeders and soil scientists.
+Founders of the Green Revolution such as the Rockefeller Foundation responded by broadening the base of science involved to include agricultural economists, sociologists, and people trained in the emerging field of ecology to work alongside the plant breeders and soil scientists.
 Interdisciplinary and more socially oriented research, they thought, might help resolve the problems.

-My interview at the Rockefeller Headquarters in New York was overseen by Joyce Moock, the Associate Vice President at the Rockefeller Foundation.
-It was probably unremarkable given the intense vetting candidates went through in the lead up to meeting with the three-person selection committee.
-What was surprising, however, is that my wife Debra Huron also participated in the interview and received almost as much attention as I did.
+My wife Debra participated and received almost as much attention in the interview as I did.
 She was impressive, dressed in a bright red suit and sitting calmly at my side.
-Wisely, Joyce knew that for most North Americans the success of an assignment to a developing country where most of the research centres were located depended a lot on the happiness of the people involved, including any spouses.
-At the time, American and Canadian economists made up the majority of the post-doctoral fellowships, with a few sociologists, anthropologists and geographers in the mix as well.
+Wisely, Joyce knew that for most North Americans the success of an assignment to a developing country depended a lot on the happiness of the people involved, including spouses.
 She later turned the program away from its focus on North American graduates to scholars emerging from African universities and centres based in Africa, but retained the practice of including spouses in interviews whenever possible.

 Teodoro Reyes and the Fertilizer Bean